edoper/CNV-GWAS-Pipeline/README.md

 1 | 61735 | 235938 | NA12348

 ### Downstream analysis: Annotation
-The annotation of the *mycnv-final.bed* is essential to extract significant biological knowledge from a case-control cohort.
+The annotation of the *mycnv.final.bed* is essential to extract significant biological knowledge from a case-control cohort.
 For simplicity in this example we will annotate all canonical RefSeq genes using bedtools (see refseq.genes.bed file).
 ```
 bedtools intersect -a mycnvs.final.bed -b refseq.genes.bed -wa -wb | awk -F"\t" 'BEGIN{OFS="\t"}{print $1,$2,$3,$4,$8}' >mycnvs.intersected
 cat mycnvs.intersected | bedtools groupby -g 1,2,3,4 -c 5 -o count,collapse >mycnvs.annotated